-The best place to start your visit is at Uppsala Cathedral which may well be the most important church in all of Sweden.
+The best place to start your visit is at Uppsala Cathedral, which may well be the most important church in all of Sweden.
 Not only is it the country’s largest cathedral, it’s also the seat of the Archbishop of Uppsala, the head of the Church of Sweden.
-All that aside, it’s quite a striking building and is also the burial site for several Swedish monarchs including King Gustav Vasa.
+It’s quite a striking building and is also the burial site for several Swedish monarchs, including King Gustav Vasa.

-Over at Uppsala University you’ll find the Gustavianum, the original university building from the 1400s.
-Inside it has a collection of historical artifacts, including the ornate Augsburg Art Cabinet.
-A whole bunch of other museums can be found over in Uppsala Castle, such as the Uppsala Cathedral Treasury and the Uppsala County Museum.
+At Uppsala University, you’ll find the Gustavianum, the original university building from the 1400s.
+Inside is a collection of historical artifacts, including the ornate Augsburg Art Cabinet.
+Other museums can be found in Uppsala Castle, such as the Uppsala Cathedral Treasury and the Uppsala County Museum.

-To see one of the most historic places in all of Sweden, head to the town of Sigtuna for the day.
+To see one of the most historic places in all of Sweden, head to Sigtuna for the day.
 This ancient town is loaded with medieval history, meaning it’s great if you’re looking to dive into the country’s lively history.

-Start by taking a walk down Stora Gatan which is said to be the oldest main street in all of Sweden.
-Along it you’ll find old-fashioned wooden buildings which house various shops and restaurants.
+Start by taking a walk down Stora Gatan, said to be the oldest main street in all of Sweden.
+Along it, you’ll find historic wooden buildings that house various shops and restaurants.
 Next, head to St. Mary’s Church, a pretty landmark that is still standing from the 13th century.
-The same can’t be said for some of Sigtuna’s other attractions such as the stone remains of the St. Olaf’s, St. Lawrence’s, and St. Peter’s medieval churches.
+The same can’t be said for some of Sigtuna’s other attractions, such as the stone remains of the St. Olaf’s, St. Lawrence’s, and St. Peter’s medieval churches.

-Exploring town you may also spot rune stones here and there which date from the Middle Ages, but it’s at the Sigtuna Museum where you can see the most significant ones.
+Exploring town, you may also spot rune stones here and there dating from the Middle Ages, but it’s at the Sigtuna Museum where you can see the most significant ones.

 That concludes your journey through the Swedish city of Stockholm and its many attractions.
-It should be clear just how much you can experience of Stockholm in 3 days and that you’ll have a great time there.
+It should be clear just how much you can experience of Stockholm in 3 days and how easy it is to have a great time there.